elamaran619/amazon-quicksight-user-guide/doc_source/tabular.md

 ## Tabular Report Features<a name="tabular-report-features"></a>

 Tabular reports don't display a legend\.
 You can hide or display the title on a tabular report\.
+You can also hide or display totals, and choose to show totals at the top or the bottom of the table\.

 Use the following table to understand the features supported by tabular reports\.